dylan-000/ai_helper/README.md

 - You should see the repository you cloned listed as a mod source here.
 Click the 'Build + Reload' option.
 This will incorporate the Mod into your game.
 - Navigate to vscode or an ide of your choice and run `api_server.py`.
 This will start the local server that the mod interfaces with.
 - Go back to TmodLoader and load into a game.
-- Use `aihelp <prompt>` to ask the model questions.
+- Use `/aihelp <prompt>` to ask the model questions.
 Answers to your prompts will appear in the chat in-game.